This Burgle Bros. review was made after playing the game nine times.

 What is Burgle Bros.?

-- or attempt to crack the safe
+- attempting to crack the safe.

 - Speaking of theme, the fact that it actually feels like you are in an Oceans 11 type of environment makes it very easy to teach.
 We’ve always thought of Forbidden Island as being one of the best gateway co-op board games, but Burgle Bros. might be an even better gateway game since most people will recognize how it works quite quickly.

 - The way that the board is initially set up is entirely random, so even the same group of people replaying this game will get entirely new experiences every time.

 Burgle Bros. is an excellent game for people who like board games with a lot of tension.
-If you love heist movies and want to put yourself in the action, you will probably enjoy Burgle Bros. as much as we do.
-It’s definitely one of the best family co-op games out there right now, and it happens to be in our group’s top 10 co-op board games.
+If you love heist movies and want to put yourself in the action, you will probably enjoy Burgle Bros. as much as my group does.
+It’s one of the better family co-op games out there right now, and it happens to be in our top 20 co-op board games.
 There’s no other game like Burgle Bros. on the market right now, so it’ll probably stay in our game rotation for a long time.

 Burgle Bros.
 Links